March 5, 2024

 Eventually, I got burned out and took some time off.
 I think a healthy amount of stress can be beneficial, but too much can set back your morale and even your career trajectory in a way that’s hard to recover from—so I pivoted.

 I feel grateful I left before Titan was shuttered, and I feel sympathy for all the amazing folks whose work will never see the light of day.
-A lot of this post was spent griping about working there because that sort of thing is fun, but I truly cannot express what a privilege it was.
-My career has been defined by the experience, and almost without exception I would endorse working with the fine folks in Apple AI/ML and former-SPG if you have the chance.
+Some of this post was spent griping about working there because that sort of thing is fun, but I truly cannot express what a privilege it was.

 career